Can you have too many strains in a probiotic supplement?

 It is also worth noting that some of the most popular probiotic supplements on the market only contain one strain.
 These are known as 'single-strain probiotics'.
 One strain, like Saccharomyces boulardii for example, can absolutely suffice if it is the precise strain that works for a particular individual, for example S. boulardii is a great option for supporting health in patients with IBS-D. At OptiBac Probiotics we always state that individuals must find the right probiotic for them, and not just 'any old acidophilus'.
 If you are interested you can read more about strain-specificity and its importance.

 At OptiBac Probiotics, our multi-strain supplements are formulated to target specific health conditions.
 We select each strain based on scientific studies and clinical trials, to ensure quality supplements tailored to your needs.
 In summary, for a high quality, scientifically tested multi-strain probiotic, take a look at 'For every day'.
-And bear in mind for future reference that far more important than asking the question 'Am I getting enough strains?' is the question 'Am I take the correct strains for me?'
+And bear in mind for future reference that far more important than asking the question 'Am I getting enough strains?' is the question 'Am I taking the correct strains for me?'